Log In

 In doing so, Nori was offered as an aspirational, clean, and really refined brand that people were excited to invest in because it felt like a part of their greater wellness routine.
 Previously, irons were very bulky and industrial, and had no real modernized millennial branding.
 Nori was truly the first of its kind in this space, and this branding has held true as we've expanded our product line.

-What were some of the key breakthroughs in getting to your first million in revenue?
-How did you do it?
+What were some of the breakthroughs in getting to your first million in revenue?

 Courtney: We really leaned into innovation.
 As I mentioned, there was this movement for quite some time of DTC businesses taking a product or a category and putting it online with new branding.
 But Nori had so much genuine innovation attached to it, which made it special.